 For countless years the Goldthwait name was synonymous with geology and geography, not only in New Hampshire, but throughout the world.
 Their legacy lives on in their studies, publications, and progeny.
 James Walter Goldthwait, the father, was the son of a humble Lynn Massachusetts livery stable owner.
-Of James siblings, Emily became a music teacher, and Cora Olive, a teacher who married Isaiah Bowman–one of the world reknown geographers of his time.
+Of James siblings, Emily became a music teacher, and Cora Olive, a teacher who married Isaiah Bowman–one of the world renown geographers of his time.

 James W. Goldthwait furthered his education at Harvard where he was awarded a PhD in 1906.
 He shared his love of the earth with his sons, Richard Parker, and Lawrence.